SimPlay.NetMore Information on RPS

 4. as in playing music with others

 Role Play and Simulations have been around for a long time.
 They have been used for educational and training purposes, for military strategic and tactical analysis and simply as games.
-We role play in childhood - imitating our parents, playing with dolls and cars, build sandcastles and pretend we are princes and worriors - with the result that learning takes place which prepars us for life.
+We role play in childhood - imitating our parents, playing with dolls and cars, build sand castles and pretend we are princes and warriors - with the result that learning takes place which prepares us for life.

-If you would like to know more about the pedagogical foundations of our Web-Based Role-Play Simulations see our Research Papers on Simulations.
+If you would like to know more about the pedagogical foundations of our Web-Based Role-Play Simulations see our Research Papers, view our Demos or Contact our Simulation Coordinator.